Homepage Logo

 You are in: Future Challenges : Peak Oil

 All industrialized societies are based on oil.
 It is, in fact, quite difficult to overstate just how dependent on oil human civilization has become.
 Oil is not only the lifeblood of most means of travel, but is also relied upon to make pesticides and to harvest and transport most of our food.
-Indeed, every calorie we eat on average now consumes about ten calories of oil.
-Many products are also manufactured in whole or part from oil, including all plastic bags, casings and containers, DVDs, nylon clothing, many medicines, and the tarmac on our roads.
-It should therefore be of great concern that we are fast approaching the situation of "Peak Oil" where there is less oil left in the ground than we've taken out.
+Indeed, in many developed nations, every calorie we eat consumes about ten calories of oil.
+Many products are also manufactured in whole or part from oil, including plastic product casings, plastic bags and containers, nylon clothing, many medicines, and the tarmac on our roads.
+We should therefore be paying far more attention to the inevitable reality that our first planet provides us with a finite supply of oil that cannot last forever.

 The Peak Oil Curve

+Right, with an appraisal of the current and unusual short-term situation out of the way, let us turn out attention to the longer-term practicalities of oil supply.
 For more than half a century it has been known that the rise and fall of oil production in a particular region follows a so-termed "bell curve".
-The first such curve was drawn in 1956 by geophysicist Marion King Hubbert to predict when oil production would peak in the United States.
+The first such curve was drawn in 1956 by geophysicist Marion King Hubbert to predict when (conventional) oil production would peak in the United States.
 Hubbert estimated this would be between 1966 and 1972.
 Most people at the time dismissed Hubbert's meticulous work as ridiculous.
 Nevertheless he was right, with the actual peak occurring in 1970.

-The diagram below charts a bell curve for global oil production as things currently stand.
+The diagram below charts a possible bell curve for global oil production as things may currently stand.
 The historical data on the left-hand side of the curve has been significantly approximated for clarity.
-As has been noted, the exact dates on the horizontal axis are also a matter of debate.
-This said, the diagram is very much indicative of most current predictions.
+The exact dates on the horizontal axis are also a matter of debate.
+This said, the diagram is I think reasonably indicative of the probable supply of fossil-fuel oil (both conventional and unconventional) in the decades ahead.

 Peak Oil Curve